top of page

 TRACK SESSION IV - 9:00am - 10:00am

 • Recycling Rule Revision: What's Changed?
 What Hasn't?
 And How Do Communities, MRFs, and Haulers Play a Role in Education?
-(Jennifer Semrau & Casey Krausensky, WI DNR)
+(Jennifer Semrau, WI DNR; Todd Bollenbach, Pellitteri Waste Systems; Abbie Liedtke, Waukesha County)

 • As of July 1, 2025, revisions to the administrative code that oversees “effective recycling programs” went into effect.
 Learn what’s changed in the code and get a refresher on what hasn’t.
 While a high-level overview of code changes will be provided, the focus of the session will be on recycling education.